seamusdemora/seamusdemora.github.io/RsyncWithNoMetaDataLoss.md

 # i.e. 2 files, a symlink and a subfolder with two more files; a variety of permissions
 ```

 Note the user & group ownership (*seamus, staff*), the modes/permissions (*r, w, x*), and the time-stamps (*by default* `ls -l` provides the *file modification time*) for each file, folder and link.
 These parameters are collectively referred to as *meta-data*.
-When using `rsync` as a backup solution, you might expect that all meta-data would be recovered if and when your backup is restored.
-But that does not happen automatically, or by default - as shown below.
+When using `rsync` as a backup solution, you might expect that all meta-data would be recovered if and when your backup is restored. *But that does not happen automatically, or by default.*

 In this example, the folder `xyz-original` is backed up to a NAS drive (*my Synology `DS1621+` in this example*) in folder `xyz-backup`.
 This folder will then be *restored* to another local folder named `xyz-restored`; the restoration will also be done using `rsync`.